 Top ten celebrities with a History degree

-Ellen Barkin has acted in many films including Sea of Love and This Boy’s Life, where she’s worked alongside names such as Al Pacino and Robert DeNiro.
+Ellen Barkin has acted in many films including Sea of Love and This Boy’s Life, working alongside names such as Al Pacino and Robert DeNiro.
 She won an Emmy for her performance in Before Women Had Wings and has tried her hand at production with films like Letters to Juliet.
 Before this, Barkin studied a dual major in History and Theatre at Hunter College, New York.

 Sacha Baron Cohen

-Comedy icon Steve Carell has won favour through an increasingly funny performance in 'The Office' and as the dimwitted 'Brick Tamland' in the Anchorman films.
+Comedian Steve Carell has won favour through his iconic performances in the TV show The Office and the Anchorman films.
 Along with these achievements is his History degree from Denison University in 1984.
-It goes to show, one day you could be studying the domestic policy of the USA, the next you could be winning a Golden Globe!